STRd6/editor/source/packager.coffee.md

     reject = (message) ->
       Deferred().reject([message])

 `makeScript` returns a string representation of a script tag.
+Don't use this with tons of stuff stuck inside as html, it gets messed up.
+Using with src is fine though.

     makeScript = (attrs) ->
       $("<script>", attrs).prop('outerHTML')